9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ### Putting it all together

-We\'ve decided what Haskell type to represent the C function with, what the result data will be represented by, and how its memory will be managed.
-We\'ve chosen a representation for flags to the `pcre_compile` function, and worked out how to get C strings to and from code inspecting it.
-So let\'s write the complete function for compiling PCRE regular expressions from Haskell:
+We've decided what Haskell type to represent the C function with, what the result data will be represented by, and how its memory will be managed.
+We've chosen a representation for flags to the `pcre_compile` function, and worked out how to get C strings to and from code inspecting it.
+So let's write the complete function for compiling PCRE regular expressions from Haskell:

 :::: captioned-content